 When I started blogging I really had no idea how it would work for me.
 The purpose of my blog was to be able to share my own experience and hopefully to connect with others.
 This happened in a much bigger way than I could have predicted but actually blogging has offered me much more than that.
 I had heard from other subs who used a journal as a place to reflect on their submission but that wasn’t something that I had ever done for longer than a few weeks.
 However, ultimately my blog has become a sort of journal.

 Although for some, writing is just another thing they have to do (flashback to my days as an English teacher) for me it is a way to relax, a way to pause and take a break from everything else that goes on in my life.
-I have written a lot about how busy things are in my head and writing gives me a way to slow things down and to process the things that are going on.
+I have written a lot about how busy things are in my head and writing gives me a way to slow things down and to evaluate the things that are going on.
 Often I don’t know when I begin writing what I really want to say but somehow it allows me to process and to make sense of things.

 Time to reflect has been crucial for me and I realise how dependent on it I have become.
 It forms not only a huge part of my submission as I process and work through a variety of aspects of our dynamic but it also allows me to reach realisations about myself, my motivations and my limitations.
 This has been very helpful and I honestly believe that without this time and this space I wouldn’t have come as far as I have.